 Sadly, the example of the fishery in Turkana is a tangible manifestation of this fable.
 It seems that every year we hear horror stories of time and money poured into well-meaning aid interventions that fail to solve the problems they intended to, create damaging patterns of dependency or, worst of all, create bigger problems for their intended beneficiaries.

 World Relief Chooses a Different Path

 These well-intentioned interventions, while tragic, have taught us important lessons.
 In fact, they are a central part of how World Relief developed our model of relief and development.
 We understand that lasting change comes not with quick fixes or band-aid solutions, but through a deep understanding of the unique beliefs, cultural traditions, resources and needs of the communities in which we work.

-Such an approach ensures that in places like northern Turkana, we understand that this nomadic, pastoralist community survives on a diet of meat, milk and blood, and that asking them to eat fish — a species they believe are directly related to snakes and associate with danger — is not a quick fix, even in cases of famine.
+Such an approach ensures that in places like northern Turkana, we understand that this nomadic, pastoralist community mainly survives on a diet of meat, milk and blood, and that introducing fish into the diet of thousands who live long distances away from the Lake Zone is not a quick fix, even in cases of famine.

 In seeking to fight against famine in Turkana, we have worked closely with local churches and leaders to brainstorm creative solutions to combat malnutrition.

 Over the last 12 years, we’ve developed a robust agricultural program in the region that helps expand and diversify the Turkana diet beyond traditional food sources, as well as teach desert farming techniques to help conserve water.